Patrick Lee Plaisance

 the Journal of Communication, and Journalism & Mass Communication Quarterly.

-Before coming to Penn State, he taught at Colorado State University for 15 years.
-He also had a career of nearly 15 years as a newspaper journalist in New Jersey, south Florida and Virginia, where he
+Before coming to Penn State, he taught at Colorado State University for fifteen years.
+He also had a career of nearly fifteen years as a newspaper journalist in New Jersey, south Florida and Virginia, where he specialized in state-level political reporting.
+He received his doctoral degree From Syracuse University.

 Patrick Plaisance